strapdata/elassandra/README.md

 * Nested documents are stored using cassandra [User Defined Type](http://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html).
 * Elasticsearch provides a JSON-REST API to cassandra.

-## Getting Started
+# Getting Started

-### Building from Source
+## Building from source

-Like Elasticsearch, Elassandra uses [Maven](http://maven.apache.org) for its build system.
+* Elassandra uses [Maven](http://maven.apache.org) for its build system.
 Simply run the `mvn clean package -DskipTests` command in the cloned directory.
 The  distribution will be created under *target/releases*.

-### Installation

 * Install Apache Cassandra version 2.1.8.
 * Elassandra is currently built from cassandra version 2.1.8 with the following minor changes :
   * org.apache.cassandra.cql3.QueryOptions includes a new static constructor forInternalCalls().
   * org.apache.cassandra.service.CassandraDaemon and StorageService to include hooks to start Elasticsearch in the boostrap process.
   * org.apache.cassandra.service.ElassandraDaemon extends CassandraDaemon with Elasticsearch features.
-  * To avoid classloading issue, you can remove these 3 modified classes from the cassandra-all.jar (elasticassandra-SNAPSHOT-x.x.jar contains the modified version).
+* To avoid classloading issue, remove these modified classes from the cassandra-all.jar (elasticassandra-SNAPSHOT-x.x.jar contains the modified version).
 ```
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/cql3/QueryOptions*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/CassandraDaemon*'